 Dive With Sharks

-For a heart-pumping scuba diving experience, sign up for the Shark Reef adventure at Stella Maris Resort Club on Long Island (if you dare!).
+For a heart-pumping scuba diving experience, sign up a for the Shark Reef adventure on Long Island (if you dare!).
 You and your nerves of steel will be among other divers standing with your backs against a coral wall; watch on as a feeder places a bucket of fish just a few feet away to attract gray tip reef sharks, bull sharks, hammerheads and nurse sharks.